Gnanasree02/Brainwave_Matrix_Intern-.-/README.md

 # Brainwave_Matrix_Intern Repository
 Welcome to the Brainwave_Matrix_Intern repository!

-This repository showcases code developed by [@Gnanasree02] (https://www.linkedin.com/in/gnanasree-arigala-529797296) during an internship at Brainwave Matrix Solutions.
-It includes tasks assigned as part of the internship program, demonstrating skills in Python programming.
+This repository showcases code developed by [@Gnanasree02](https://www.linkedin.com/in/gnanasree-arigala-529797296) during an internship at Brainwave Matrix Solutions.
+It includes tasks assigned as part of the internship program, demonstrating skills in Web Development.
 ## Day Planner - Web Development
 ## 📝 Day Planner